Jerubaalking/Jerubaalking/README.md

-# 👋 Welcome to Saincraft Technologies GitHub! 👨‍💻
+# 👋 Am Jerubaalking! 👨‍💻

 ### 🚀 About Me
 I'm a JavaScript enthusiast who loves to work with Node.js for backend development and enjoys networking engineering challenges.
 I'm the founder of Saincraft Technologies, where we're crafting innovative solutions for the digital world using a mix of technologies, including PHP.